 This is only one of the millions of tasks that can be carried out using RPA technology.
 Many companies use RPA for end-to-end automation of day-to-day business operations.

 RPA is increasing very quickly because manual processes are not very effective.
 Manual processes are prone to error and lead to discontent among employees.
-Whereas, the use of RPA will support organisations in the following ways:
+Whereas, the use of RPA will support organizations in the following ways:

 There are a number of industry-based RPA applications.
 Some of these are listed below: